ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Introduction

 \section{Introduction}

+We propose \emph{\ours}, a novel approach for human-pose 2D-to-3D lifting. \ours directly addresses the depth ambiguity inherent to monocular 3D human pose estimation by being both multi-hypothesis and manifold-constrained, thus avoiding pose consistency issues, which plague traditional regression-based methods.
+Unlike previous multi-hypothesis approaches, \ours forgoes the use of costly generative models, while still estimating the plausibility of each hypothesis.

-Monocular 3D human pose estimation (3D-HPE) is a significant and challenging learning problem that aims at predicting human poses in the 3D space given a single image or video.
-Most modern approaches to 3D-HPE split the problem into two steps: 2D-HPE is first used to predict keypoint positions in the 2D pixel space, followed by a 2D-to-3D lifting step, predominantly cast as a statistical regression problem.
-Because of depth ambiguity and occlusions, it is a well-known fact that this is an intrinsically ill-posed problem, given that multiple 3D poses can correspond to the same 2D pose observed in an image.
-Despite these difficulties, recent developments have spurred rapid transformations in the field, leading to substantial performance improvements in terms of mean per joint prediction error (MPJPE) and other derived metrics (\eg, P-MPJPE, PCK)~\cite{zhang_mixste_2022, zheng_3d_2021, shan_p-stmo_2022, wang_motion_2020}.
+Monocular 3D human pose estimation (HPE) is a challenging learning problem that aims to predict 3D human poses given an image or a video from a single camera.
+Often, the problem is split into two successive steps: first 2D human pose estimation, then 2D-to-3D lifting.
+Such separation is favorable because 2D-HPE is much more mature, leading to better overall results.
+Due to depth ambiguity and occlusions, 2D-to-3D lifting is intrinsically ill-posed: multiple 3D poses correspond to the same projection observed in 2D.
+Despite that, the field has experienced fast developments, with substantial improvements in terms of mean-per-joint-prediction error (MPJPE) and derived metrics (\eg, P-MPJPE, PCK)~\cite{zhang_mixste_2022, zheng_3d_2021, shan_p-stmo_2022, wang_motion_2020}.

-However, recent studies~\cite{wehrbein2021probabilistic,holmquist2023diffpose,rommel2023diffhpe} have noted that poses predicted by state-of-the-art models fail to respect the basic invariances of human morphology, such as bilateral symmetry of left and right-side body parts, or the constant length of rigid segments connecting the joints of a given subject across an image sequence.
-In this work, we provide theoretical elements clarifying the cause of these issues.
-Namely, we formally prove that pose consistency and traditional performance metrics, such as MPJPE, are somehow antagonistic and cannot be optimized simultaneously using a standard regression model.
-This is because (i)~MPJPE ignores the topology of the space of human poses, and (ii)~because regression models rely on a one-to-one mapping between inputs and outputs, thus overlooking the inherently ambiguous nature of the 3D-HPE problem.
+However, recent studies~\cite{wehrbein2021probabilistic,holmquist2023diffpose,rommel2023diffhpe} noted that poses predicted by state-of-the-art models fail to respect basic invariances of human morphology, such as bilateral sagittal symmetry, or constant length across time of rigid body segments connecting the joints.
+Not only do we address those concerns with \ours (see \cref{fig:teaser}), but we also provide theoretical elements clarifying the cause of those issues.
+We show in particular that pose consistency and traditional performance metrics (such as MPJPE) cannot be optimized simultaneously by a standard regression model, because MPJPE ignores the topology of the space of human poses, and traditional regression models imply unimodality, thus overlooking the inherently ambiguous nature of 3D-HPE.